DAGs

 Notes: Rawpixel has given Openverse beta access to their API.
 This API is undocumented, and we will need to contact Rawpixel directly if we run into any issues.
 The public API max results range is limited to 100,000 results, although the API key we’ve been given can circumvent this limit. https://www.rawpixel.com/api/v1/search?tags=$publicdomain&page=1&pagesize=100

-This DAG is used to fully recreate a new staging Elasticsearch index for a given media_type, using records pulled from the staging API database.
+This DAG is used to fully recreate a new staging Elasticsearch index for a given media_type, using records pulled from the staging API database rather than from a source index (like the create_new_staging_es_index DAG does).
 It is used to decouple the steps of creating a new index from the rest of the data refresh process.

 Staging index creation is handled by the staging ingestion server.
 The DAG triggers the ingestion server REINDEX action to create a new index in the staging elasticsearch cluster for the given media type, suffixed by the current timestamp.
 The DAG awaits the completion of the index creation and then points the <media_type>-full alias to the newly created index.